Reading Time: 20 minutes

 The first thing you should do is check for the provenance, the place of origin or earliest known history of the artwork.
 Look at the painting’s signature and check with an expert, if it doesn’t have one, it might be a fake.

-The first thing to do is to look at the painting’s surface.
+The next thing is to look at the painting’s surface.
 Depending on the age of the artwork, if it has a very glossy finish without any aged imperfections, this should be a cause for concern.
+This is sometimes only discovered after a piece has been sent for art conservation by an unsuspecting owner.

 Typically, the paint is often applied in layers and not all at once.
 Look at the brushstrokes in the painting and check for any signs of restoration or retouching on the painting’s surface.